box/developer.box.com/guides/authentication/select.md

 ### Server-side JWT

+This authentication method does not require end-user interaction and, if granted the proper privileges, can be used to act on behalf of any user in an enterprise.

-Server-side authentication using JSON Web Tokens (JWT) does not involve a user in the authorization flow and therefore can be used to act on behalf of any user in an enterprise.
-JWT uses a public/private key pair verify the application's permissions.
+Server-side authentication using JSON Web Tokens (JWT) does not require end-user interaction and, if granted the proper privileges, can be used to act on behalf of any user in an enterprise.
+You can use a public and private key pair or your client ID and client secret to verify the application's permissions.

 <ImageFrame center shadow border>